 Race and ethnicity were not available from the medical records reviewed for this study.
-However, the overall race and ethnicity characteristics can be summarized using demographic characteristics based upon ZIP codes of sampled children.
+However, the overall race and ethnicity characteristics can be summarized using demographic characteristics based on zip codes of sampled children.
 This race/ethnicity information was obtained from the 2010 United States Census (U.S. Census Bureau, 2010), which enables characterization of the areas in which sampled children live.

-These summary statistics are reported in Tables 6 and 7 (see Supporting Documents) for the following sampled individuals with valid ZIP codes:
+These summary statistics are reported (Tables 8 and 9; see Supporting Documents) for the following sampled individuals with valid zip codes:

-1. Candidates for the parent survey with non-missing contact information (n=26,569; n=25,961 with valid ZIP codes).

-- 2. An SRS for medical chart abstraction (n=722; n=711 with valid ZIP codes). - 3.
-A subset of children with reviewed and abstracted medical records (a combination of medical records from the SRS and the parent survey, n=600; n=590 with valid ZIP codes).
+- 1. Candidates for the parent survey with non-missing contact information (n=26,569; n=25,961 with valid zip codes). - 2.
+An SRS for medical chart abstraction (n=722; n=711 with valid zip codes). - 3.
+A subset of children with reviewed and abstracted medical records (a combination of medical records from the SRS and the parent survey, n=600; n=590 with valid zip codes).

 Overall, the proportion of residents in specific racial groups was similar in all three groups of sampled children.
-On average, sampled children reside in ZIP codes reporting primarily white race and approximately 10-11 percent of residents within ZIP codes reporting Hispanic ethnicity.
+On average, sampled children reside in zip codes reporting primarily white race, and approximately 10-11 percent of residents within zip codes reporting Hispanic ethnicity.